Losant/losant-docs/docs/getting-started/boards/getting-started-with-intel-edison.md

 # Getting Started with the Intel Edison

 The <a href="http://www.intel.com/content/www/us/en/do-it-yourself/edison.html" target="_blank">Intel Edison</a> is a very capable compute module that runs Linux.
 It's an idea IoT device because it has built-in WiFi and Bluetooth connectivity.
-This guide will cover how to connect an Intel Edison to the Structure Developer Platform.
+This guide will cover how to connect an Intel Edison to the Losant Developer Platform.

 ## Setup the Edison and XDK

 The Edison requires some setting up before it's ready to use.
-Follow our <a href="https://www.getstructure.io/blog/getting-started-with-the-intel-edison" target="_blank">setup guide</a> to flash and connect the Edison to your WiFi network.
+Follow our <a href="https://www.losant.com/blog/getting-started-with-the-intel-edison" target="_blank">setup guide</a> to flash and connect the Edison to your WiFi network.

 Next, follow <a href="https://software.intel.com/en-us/intel-xdk-iot-edition-guide" target="_blank">Intel's instructions</a> for installing, configuring, and connect the Intel XDK to the Edison board.